VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 {{< attribution >}}*The STM32F4**0**1CE boards are a smidgen worse, but honestly, they're both so good it probably won't matter to you.
 Get whatever is cheaper.{{< /attribution >}}

+Even if *most* of these specs don't mean anything to you and whatever projects you have in mind don't need a beefy processor, while learning espcially you don't want to be constantly running out of RAM or room to store your code.

 If that doesn't convince you, then I don't know what will.
-Oh, and it still supports the Arduino framework.
+Oh, and the BlackPill still supports the Arduino framework, if you do actually need it.
 Now, to be fair, there's a lot more to this than these specs.
 The 328p will almost certainly have better library support than the BlackPill, the Uno has a bunch of snap-on accessories, and some things do actually work better with the 5V i/o of the Uno.
+It's just... sort of dumb to start on something so old and so far removed from modern practices.

 You'd also want to consider what protocols and inputs the boards can handle.
 In this case, the BlackPill is basically better in every way in that front too.
 If you were looking at other options though, some boards may not have analog input pins, for example, and that might be a dealbreaker for some projects.
 I'll talk more about how to find the right μC / Devboard for your project later, for now, let's move on assuming you have the BlackPill in front of you.

 So, let's try making our `Hello World!` again.